 - Replace the HDMI cable with another one.

 Like any other similar device (we already covered Nintendo Switch), Xbox One has numerous issues.
 Not all of them are described in the official documentation, and not all solutions can be found on the official website.
-In our material we tried to collect the most common problems, or the difficulties that we ourselves encountered.
+In our material which looks more like a custom research paper, we tried to collect the most common problems or the difficulties that we ourselves encountered.
 Of course, it is not possible to describe all the possible issues, but you can write in the comments and we will try to help.